labiraus/grpc-quickstart/README.md

 ### Docker

 Each app contains a dockerfile definition that allows it to be built into a docker container.
 This is to enable the source code to be downloaded and deployed locally with minimal installation of language specific tooling.

+## Language Integration

+### C# (csharp)

+To gen the proto files into C# the protoc-gen-csharp tool is required.
+Alternatively, .proto files can be included in a project as detailed here: <https://github.com/grpc/grpc/blob/master/src/csharp/BUILD-INTEGRATION.md>